mui/material-ui/docs/src/pages/customization/css-in-js.md

 react-jss exposes a `JssProvider` component to configure JSS for the underlying children components.
 There are different use cases:
 - [Providing a Sheets registry.](/customization/css-in-js#sheets-registry)
 - Providing a JSS instance.
-You might want to support [Right-to-left](/guides/right-to-left) or fixing [CSS injection order](/customization/css-in-js#css-injection-order) issue.
+You might want to support [Right-to-left](/guides/right-to-left) or changing [CSS injection order](/customization/css-in-js#css-injection-order).
 Read [the JSS documentation](http://cssinjs.org/js-api) to learn more about the options available.
 Here is an example: